Credit for Learning Experiences other than Formal Instruction 1.101

 Advanced Placement Tests

 The College Board Advanced Placement (AP) tests may be used to fulfill ECC course requirements in a variety of areas.
 They are nationally standardized, subject-specific tests taken at the high school after completion of an Advanced Placement course.
-ECC course requirements that may be satisfied by successfully completing Advanced Placement exams are available at elgin.edu/testing.
-For AP credit to be posted on an ECC transcript, official scores must be sent from the College Board to ECC's Records and Registration Department.
+The courses for which a student can receive college credit based on AP scores is denoted with a proficiency code in the catalog.
+A listing of ECC courses and required AP scores are available at elgin.edu/testing.
+For AP credit to be posted on an ECC transcript, official scores must be sent from the College Board to ECC’s Records and Registration Department.
 Contact Records and Registration Department to verify receipt of scores and posting of credit.
+Beginning with the 2016-17 Academic Year, ECC will award Advanced Placement credit in compliance with Illinois Public Act 099-0358 (HB3428).
+For Advanced Placement scores dated prior to 8/13/15, college credit will be awarded under the College’s previous policy.
+For Advance Placement scores dated after 8/13/15, college credit will be awarded under the new regulations.
+See elgin.edu/testing for details.

 ECC’s Proficiency Credit is a demonstration of knowledge and skills obtained in a method other than formal instruction provided by the college.
 The course catalog indicates whether Proficiency Credit is available and shall be evaluated through one or more of the following methods: oral, written, portfolio, and demonstrated skill assessments.
 Contact the Divisional Dean to initiate the process for obtaining credit.